In the captioning business for 26 years.

 The demand and regulation in the field of accessible programming, and the expectations of quality and accuracy in captioning, is at an all time high.
 Staying current is a must, and we do this through a constant review of the latest advances and news in the the world of media accessibility, review mandates from regulators, and ensure that we are always delivering the highest standards of excellence in the business.

-Brooke Woboditsch, President of CCS, is a member of the 2016 Working Group comprised of broadcasters, captioning user advocacy groups, captioning companies and the Northern Alberta Institute of Technology.
-Their mandate is to provide a proposal to the CRTC regarding alternative methods to measure accuracy in captioning with a view to improving quality.
+Brooke Woboditsch, President of CCS, was a member of the 2016 Work Group comprised of broadcasters, captioning user advocacy groups, captioning providers and the Northern Alberta Institute of Technology.
+The 2016 Working Group tested alternative methods to measure the captioning accuracy, with a view to improving the quality.
+The Working Group submitted their recommendation to the CRTC in November of 2018, and proposed that the NER Method which was adapted to Canadian standards, be adopted.

 Through staff membership in SMPTE, attendance at the annual NAB Shows (Las Vegas and New York City) and CCW, CCS stays up to date with emerging technologies in anticipation of client requirements.
 Lately, CCS has developed solutions for HTML.5 video protocol, particularly in regards to the closed captioning component (WEBVTT format, which is expected to become the industry standard for internet and mobile devices).
 CCS is also proactively working with closed captioning software developers to improve end user experience and eliminate coding “bugs”.